The Homer Calendar

 And so Bart knew just where to go when it came time to pick a religion: "How about Judaism?
 When you turn 13, cha-ching!" (video clip).

-The Jazz Zinger: The first and greatest Jewish-themed episode aired in the third season, in 1991.
 The episode, titled "Like Father, Like Clown," (videos for all shows are on Disney+, but you can purchase individual episodes on YouTube; see also Wiki entry; detailed fan dissecton and commentary; some audio clips; and every image with the full script) reveals that Krusty is Jewish, and introduces his father, Rabbi Krustofski.
-The Rabbi is voiced by Jackie Mason, who won a Primetime Emmy for Outstanding Voice-Over Performance for this performance as Rabbi Krustofski.
 The episode starts with Krusty saying the motzi prayer before having dinner with the Simpsons.
 Really.
+Watch:

 Bart and Lisa try again and again to reconcile Krusty with his father, bringing serious Jewish sources.
 After trying some real Talmud, Bart finally finds the quote that works: